arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 ---
 name: watsonx.ai embed intake form
 about: This template should be used to request to embed watsonx.ai
-title: 'watsonx.ai embed intake form'
+title: 'watsonx.ai embed intake form for [product name]'
 labels: watsonx
 assignees: demi-ajayi otucker
 ---